 The problem is that the bacteria living in your large intestine love lactose.
-We think of these bacteria as the "good guys" (and they are) but in the process of using the lactose they create lactic acid and other chemicals which cause many unpleasant effects, including abdominal bloating, gas, stomach cramps, flatulence, and diarrhea.
+We think of these bacteria as the "good guys" (and they are) but while they are breaking down the lactose, the bacteria in the colon create lactic acid and other chemicals which cause many unpleasant effects, including abdominal bloating, gas, stomach cramps, flatulence, and diarrhea.
 More »

 Lots of people.
 Most of us begin to lose the ability to make the lactase enzyme after being weaned.
 It is those of mostly Northern European and Scandinavian descent who are still able to make the lactase enzyme well into adulthood.
 The theory is that those people who did tolerate lactose in an environment where cows were a main source of nutrition survived better and thus passed on the genes for making lactase more successfully.

 This means that most other populations not farming such animals are lactose intolerant by adulthood.
 Here's a rough breakdown: